gkulasik/grpc_assistant_server/README.md

 Copy proto files/directories into the directory created by git clone.
 Docker and the service will have access to its directory and any child directories. grpcurl commands will only work within the service directory from the command line due to the proto file paths being part of the command.

 #### Option 2 (Preferred)
 Provide access to directories outside of the service directory via docker-compose volumes.
-This is already partially configured in the docker-compose.yml file.
+This is already configured in the docker-compose.yml file for macOS.

 ```
 docker-compose.yml